Developmental Hip Dysplasia

 While there is no guaranteed method to prevent a newborn from developing developmental hip dysplasia, treatment for DDH is successful if diagnosed at a young age.
 When treated appropriately DDH will not cause any difficulties or delays as the child continues to grow and develop.

 The goal of treating DDH is to prevent the development of degenerative arthritis of the hip, which will otherwise occur in untreated or inadequately treated DDH.
 In early infancy, a non-surgical positioning device, known as a Pavlik harness, is used to keep the hips flexed and abducted.
 The infant will typically wear the harness for 2 to 3 months, or until the instability has resolved and the hip is anatomically reduced.
 Some individual patients may need longer bracing periods.
 Using serial ultrasounds or radiographs, the pediatric orthopaedic surgeon will follow the patient’s improvement closely, up to several years.

 If hip dysplasia is identified in the first few months of life, it can usually be treated successfully with a Pavlik Harness.
 If measures to reduce the hip are unsuccessful or if the problem is first detected in an older child surgery may be necessary.

 Developmental Dysplasia of the Hip in Tampa-St. Petersburg, Florida

-With five board-certified pediatric surgeons specializing in orthopaedics and scoliosis, the Children’s Orthopaedic and Scoliosis Surgery Associates team provides state-of-the-art comprehensive care, both surgical and non-surgical, to patients suffering from congenital orthopaedic anomalies, such as developmental hip dysplasia.
-To learn more about developmental hip dysplasia, please schedule an appointment at one of our four area Tampa-St. Petersburg locations.
+With 7 fellowship trained pediatric surgeons specializing in orthopaedics and scoliosis, the Children’s Orthopaedic and Scoliosis Surgery Associates team provides state-of-the-art comprehensive care, both surgical and non-surgical, to patients suffering from congenital orthopaedic anomalies, such as developmental hip dysplasia.
+To learn more about developmental hip dysplasia, please schedule an appointment at one of our Tampa-St. Petersburg locations.